markstringer-dti/markstringer-dti.github.io/CHAPTER_ESCAPE.md

 ingredients and equipment to make a dry martini.
 Even if you think you are completely desolate and stranded on a desert island.
-Because minute that you start to make the dry martini, someone will jump out from behind a tree and say "that's not how you make a dry martini."
+Because minute that you start to make the dry martini, someone will jump out from behind a tree and say, "that's not how you make a dry martini."

 Something like this is true of developing working software.
 Ideally, you want your software to be in the environments we it will finally be used.